The Red Guard

+It has a cavalry band.
 The complete squadron for parades and escorts now has a force of 120 riders (160 initially).
-A band of 35 musicians appears behind the standard-bearers mounted on gray horses whose tails are painted in red with henna; then, the officer commanding the squadron; and finally, three platoons, the first on bay horses, the second on gray horses, and third also on bay horses.
+Behind the band of 35 musicians stand the standard-bearers mounted on grey horses with tails painted red with henna; then, the officer commanding the squadron; and lastly, three platoons, the first on bay horses, the second on gray horses, and third also on bay horses.

 This squadron, heir of the Senegalese Spahis and the mounted squadron of the Colonial Gendarmerie, also conducts peacekeeping missions during sports, political, or cultural events as well as police services.
-Notably, it includes a Rapid Intervention Platoon comprising of 24 mounted guards led by a Platoon Commander and equipped with vehicles to transport horses on beaches and touristic sites, as well as suburbs and hot spots.
-In addition, mounted gendarmes are periodically seconded for reinforcement of security forces to Regions Territorial Brigades.
-Starting two years ago, riders of the Red Guard resumed performances of fantasias and horse games typical of the Arab tradition.
+Notably, it includes a Rapid Intervention Platoon comprising 24 mounted guards led by a Platoon Commander and equipped with vehicles to transport horses on beaches and touristic sites, as well as suburbs and hot spots.
+In addition, mounted gendarmes are periodically seconded for reinforcement of security forces to certain Territorial Brigades in the Regions.
+Starting two years ago, riders of the Red Guard resumed performances of fantasias and horse games in the Arab tradition.

 The Motorcycle Squadron

-The Motorcycle Squadron ensures, in addition to its traffic police and convoy escort missions, safety and escort of the Head of State, the Prime Minister, and foreign VIPs during their official visits in Senegal.
+The Motorcycle Squadron, in addition to its traffic police and convoy escort missions, is responsible for the safety and escort of the Head of State, the Prime Minister, and foreign VIPs during their official visits in Senegal.

 The Red Guard’s uniform is the most famous image of this renowned unit.
-It is inspired by the Senegalese Spahis’ and Gendarmes’ outfit, incorporating a modern touch.
+It is inspired by the Senegalese Spahis’ and Gendarmes’ outfit, adapted for the modern day.

-Whereas today Commissioned Officers, Non Commissioned Officers, and Guards wear the same outfit, in the aftermath of Independence and until 1965, senior staff of the unit used to wear a white outfit with a cap; then, from 1965 to 1968 a gray outfit with a cap.
+While today Commissioned Officers, Non Commissioned Officers, and Guards wear the same outfit, following Independence and until 1965, senior staff of the unit used to wear a white uniform with a cap, followed, from 1965 to 1968, by a gray outfit with a cap.
 Nowadays, the gray outfit is worn by the Prime Minister’s Motorcycle Escort.

-The Squadron has not crossed the country's borders since 1955 when it joined the festivities of the Fêtes de la Gendarmerie in Paris and the July 14th parade.
+The Squadron had not crossed the country's borders since 1955 when it joined the festivities of the Fêtes de la Gendarmerie in Paris and the July 14th parade.